-Initiative 7: Development Incentives Review (in development)
+Initiative 7: Create a New Development Incentives Program (in development)

-Description: Review current development incentives and create a new incentives program that aligns with the City's priorities for growth and development.
+Description: Create a new development incentives program that aligns with the City's priorities for growth and development.

-CMHC Initiative: Implementing incentives, costing or fee structures, for example density bonusing, to encourage such things as affordable housing and conversions from non-residential to residential.
+CMHC Initiative: Implementing incentives, costing or fee structures, for example density bonusing, to encourage such things as affordable housing and conversions from non-residential- to residential.

-Supports Objectives of the HAF: This initiative supports the objectives of the HAF by creating incentives for development that align with the City's priorities including affordable housing, missing middle development along rapid transit corridors, development of the Downtown into a complete community and brownfield redevelopment.
+Supports Objectives of the HAF: This initiative supports the objectives of the HAF by creating incentives for developments that align with the City's priorities including affordable housing, missing middle development along rapid transit corridors, development of the Downtown into a complete community and brownfield redevelopment.

 Duration and Timeliness: The review of incentives will begin immediately.
-If deemed appropriate, some incentives may be brought forward for consideration prior to completion of the entire review in order to allow developers to start taking advantage of them, as soon as those incentives are confirmed.
+If deemed appropriate, some incentives may be brought forward for consideration prior to completion of the entire review in order to allow developers to start taking advantage of them, once those incentives are confirmed.